-Alexander Gray Associates, New York presents Harmony Hammond: Accumulations, the artist’s sixth exhibition with the Gallery.
-The show features a selection of paintings from the last three years that continue Hammond’s project of imbuing abstraction with bodily content and a corporeal narrative, disrupting the utopian myth of modernist abstraction.
+Alexander Gray Associates, New York presented Harmony Hammond: Accumulations, the artist’s sixth exhibition with the Gallery.
+The show featured a selection of paintings from the last three years that continue Hammond’s project of imbuing abstraction with bodily content and a corporeal narrative, disrupting the utopian myth of modernist abstraction.
 Underlying this practice is the artist’s belief that materials and the ways they are manipulated can bring social and political content into formal abstraction.

 Sited in the intersection between painting and sculpture, Hammond’s new works expand on her signature thick paint and near-monochrome palette.
 She explains her heavily layered surfaces—“stained and disturbed” by colors asserting themselves from underneath—as dealing with “material transformation and healing.”
 Works like Chenille #11 (2020–21) and Chenille #12 (2021) incorporate rough burlap, straps, and grommeted holes in layers of paint.
 While the raised patterns and warm white color recall the soft texture and domestic warmth of chenille bedspreads, the irregularities of the torn and frayed fabric revealing obscured color “mirror the imperfections and experiences written upon our bodies.”